+Check the door for suitability prior to commencing work.
+Claims made later may not be considered.
 When trimming doors, reduce them equally and not excessively from the top and bottom for height, to the hanging edge only for the width, if minimal, but equally with the meeting edge if a greater amount is necessary.
-Please note our FD30 fire doors have individual limitations in this respect and these cannot be exceeded.

 Recesses for hinges (3 No. 75mm internal, 3 No. 100mm external) and mortises for latch / locks etc. should be cut to the minimum recommended sizes.
 Panel door mortises should not be located at rail joints as this may significantly weaken them.
-On completion remove doors, taking off all ironmongery and treat every cut / untreated surface liberally with a number of coats before finally refitting, giving particular attention to all exposed end grain where the propensity for ingress / egress of moisture is far greater.
+On completion remove doors, taking off all ironmongery and treat every cut / untreated surface liberally with a number of coats of an appropriate treatment before finally refitting.
+Remember to pay particular attention to all edges of your door, particularly any exposed end grain where the propensity for the free passage of moisture is much greater.